kennethbunker/kennethbunker.github.io/index.md

 ## Hello world!

 I am a political consultant, an academic, and a columnist.
-I am at the head of two organizations that provide discrete, reliable solutions to investors, stakeholders and politicians worldwide: [Politico Tech Global](https://politicotechglobal.com) and [Tresquintos](https://tresquintos.cl).
-I regularly participate as a current affairs TV, radio and newspaper commentator (see sidebar).
+I am at the head of two organizations that provide discrete, reliable solutions to investors, stakeholders and politicians worldwide: Contact me personally for more information.
+I also regularly participate as a current affairs television, radio and newspaper commentator (see sidebar).

 ---